-Given that this writer has a houseful of animals (two dogs and three cats), what better excuse to call in a couple of Dysons?
+Given that this writer has a houseful of animals (two dogs and three cats), what better excuse to call in a couple of Dyson vacuum cleaners?
 Let’s begin with the Dyson Ball Animal 2 upright, a monster of a corded vac with enough suction to alter the moon’s orbit.

 This might be the last period in time that you’ll be able to buy a corded Dyson vac because the company announced in March 2018 that it planned to stop developing corded vacuums in favour of cordless products across the board.
 However, the keyword here is ‘developing’ so one can safely assume that manufacturing of corded products will continue for the foreseeable future.
-The corded range is likely to see discounts in its dotage too, perhaps starting on Amazon Prime Day.
+The corded range is likely to see discounts in its dotage too, perhaps starting on Black Friday.
 Wahey!

 Dyson Ball Animal 2: Design and build